PickNikRobotics/rosparam_shortcuts/README.md

  - Great for having each class have its own parameter namespace
  - Helpful error messages if parameter is missing, explaining where it expects to find it
  - Removes lots of repetitious code
- - Supports datatypes that rosparam does not by default, such as std::size_t, ros::Duration, Eigen::Affine3d
+ - Supports datatypes that rosparam does not by default, such as std::size_t, ros::Duration, Eigen::Isometry3d, Eigen::Affine3d (deprecated)
  - Supports loading std::vectors easily, and debugging that data
  - Supports loading an entire list of bool parameters